javaplus/PizzaApisKata/README.md

 Some suggestions...
 Implement some of the API's from the swagger more fully.

 1. Return JSON from your RestController.
 (Hint don't work too hard on this... let the framework do the work).
+Create Classes that represent the types specified in the OAS/Swagger and return the classes.
 1. Figure out how to take a POST request as JSON and convert that to an object.
 Simple example [here](https://stackoverflow.com/questions/40247556/spring-boot-automatic-json-to-object-at-controller).
+Again, create classes that encapsulate the data coming in and use these classes as input arguments to your methods in your RestController.
 1. Put most of your logic in Service Classes and have spring inject them into your RestControllers.
 1. Create JUnit tests for your RestController.
 See [tutorial here](https://spring.io/guides/gs/testing-web/).
 1. Modify the CodeBuild to run when a Pull Request is created, so you can have your tests run on a Pull Request and update GitHub.